 For stacks, the latest pushed item is received first, that’s also called LIFO (Last-In-First-Out) principle.
 For queues, we have FIFO (First-In-First-Out).

-In computer science the data structure that allows it is called deque.
+In computer science, the data structure that allows this, is called deque.

 Methods that work with the end of the array: